arpan-kusari/Naturalistic-SUMO-Gym/README.md

 The paper accompanying the code is given in [arXiv link](https://arxiv.org/abs/2109.11620).

-Tha main branch contains the docker implementation of the sumo_gym.
-For the non-docker implementation, checkout the `non-docker implementation` branch
+The main branch contains the docker implementation of the sumo_gym.

 ## System